The following brochure contains important information for you and your family.

 - If you suspect that any of your appliances have been improperly vented or may be producing carbon monoxide you should vacate the dwelling immediately and should discontinue the use of all appliances and contact your propane supplier or local fire department immediately for an inspection.

 - An appliance gas control is a precision mechanism that may malfunction if it is exposed to water from flooding, storms or any other environmentally damaging events.
 A flooded gas control must be replaced by a qualified appliance technician.
 Damaged gas control valves must be replaced.

 - Do not use a propane gas cylinder if it shows signs of external damage, such as dents, gouges, bulges, fire damage, corrosion, leakage or excessive rust.

 - Before grilling, make sure the propane cylinder is secured to the grill as directed by the manufacturer.

-- After grilling, the cylinder must not be stored indoors or within any enclosed space.
+- After grilling, do not store the cylinder indoors or within an enclosed space.

 - Always open the grill hood before lighting, and light according to the manufacturer’s instructions.

 - Never use gasoline or kerosene to start the fire.